Nonakesh/nonakesh/content/projects/nodeEditor.md

     - Unity
 ---

-A canceled shader editor that was originally meant to be published on the asset store.
+A canceled shader editor that was originally meant to be published on the Unity asset store.

 The editor supported custom nodes and output types with the help of C# reflection.